Frequently Asked Questions

 Do I have to submit test scores such as SAT or ACT?

 No, we do not require standardized test scores for admission.
 Please visit our How to Apply page to learn more about admission requirements to the Evening College.

 How do I schedule an appointment?

 Please contact Stacy Harrison at firstname.lastname@example.org for general questions, application questions, and to learn if the program is right for you.
 If you are ready to meet with an advisor to review your program of study and/or your existing college credit, please contact Sherry Gotlieb at email@example.com.
-Sherry and Penny may both be reached by calling 205-72-2898.
+Sherry and Stacy may both be reached by calling 205-72-2898.

 Are scholarships available for students in the Evening College at Samford?

 Because our courses are offered at a significantly reduced cost over the traditional day program, no scholarships are awarded to Evening College students through Samford university.
 However, some students have been successful in earning small scholarships offered through corporations or professional associations or non-profit groups.
 Be careful!
 Many scams exist on the internet for those seeking scholarships.
 Visit this U.S. News and World Report site for some legitimate and helpful advice on finding scholarships.

 I am a veteran.
 What benefits are available to me?